elchibek5/DocuMind/README.md

     F -->|Answer| G[Streamlit UI]
 ````

-1.  **Ingestion:** The app parses raw PDF text and splits it into manageable "chunks" (1000 chars) with overlap to preserve context.
+1.  **Ingestion:** The app parses raw PDF text and splits it into manageable "chunks" (1000 chars) to preserve context.
 2.  **Embedding:** Text chunks are converted into 1536-dimensional vectors using `text-embedding-3-small`.
 3.  **Storage:** Vectors are stored locally using **FAISS** (Facebook AI Similarity Search) for O(1) retrieval speed.
-4.  **Retrieval:** When you ask a question, the system finds the most mathematically similar chunks and feeds them to the LLM.
+4.  **Retrieval:** When a user asks a question, the system finds the most mathematically similar chunks and feeds them to the LLM.

 -----